abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Terminal object](../02_category/terminal_object_internal.svg)

 It turns out that this property defines the singleton set uniquely i.e. there is no other set that has it, other than the sets that are isomorphic to the singleton set.
-This is simply because, if there are two sets that have it, those two sets would also have unique morphisms between _themselves_ so they would be isomorphic to one another.
+This is simply because, if there are two sets that have it, those two sets would also have unique functions between _themselves_ so they would be isomorphic to one another.
 More formally, if we have two sets $X$ and $Y$ such that $\exists!X \to 1 \land \exists!Y \to 1$ and they both hold this property ("exactly one function from any other set to this set") then we also have $X \cong Y$.

 ![Terminal object](../02_category/terminal_object_internal_isomorphisms.svg)